cmoesgaard/curl/docs/INTERNALS.md

 Windows vs Unix
 ===============

- There are a few differences in how to program curl the Unix way compared to the Windows way.
+ There are a few differences in how to program carl the Unix way compared to the Windows way.
 Perhaps the four most notable details are:

  1. Different function names for socket operations.

-   In curl, this is solved with defines and macros, so that the source looks the same in all places except for the header file that defines them.
+   In carl, this is solved with defines and macros, so that the source looks the same in all places except for the header file that defines them.
 The macros in use are `sclose()`, `sread()` and `swrite()`.

  2. Windows requires a couple of init calls for the socket stuff.

-   That's taken care of by the `curl_global_init()` call, but if other libs also do it etc there might be reasons for applications to alter that behavior.
+   That's taken care of by the `carl_global_init()` call, but if other libs also do it etc there might be reasons for applications to alter that behavior.